Scottsdale Family Law Mediation Attorneys

 In fact, if both parties negotiate in good faith, mediation’s success rate is as high as 90 percent in some Arizona jurisdictions.
 “Good faith” typically means the party puts all cards on the table and is willing to compromise in order to get a deal done.

-The Phoenix family law mediation attorneys at Stratton Family Law maximize the benefits of mediation, as outlined below.
+The Scottsdale family law mediation attorneys at Stratton Family Law maximize the benefits of mediation, as outlined below.
 At the same time, our professional team always upholds your legal and financial rights.
 Agreed settlements are usually best for everyone, as long as they do not involve unnecessary sacrifice.

 Cost Benefits of Mediation